Better 3-coloring algorithms: excluding a triangle and a seven vertex path

-The following is an overview of the complexity of colouring problems on $H$-free graphs.
-Kami{\'n}ski and Lozin~\cite{K-L-col-g} and independently Kr\'al, Kratochv\'{\i}l, Tuza, and Woeginger~\cite{K-K-T-W-col-g}, proved that, for any fixed $k \geq 3$ and $g \geq 3$, the $k$-colouring problem is NP-complete for the class of graphs containing no cycle of length less than $g$.
-In particular, for any graph $H$ containing a cycle, the $k$-colouring problem is NP-complete for $k \geq 3$ on $H$-free graphs.
-On the other hand, if $H$ is a forest with a vertex of degree at least $3$, then $k$-colouring is NP-complete for $H$-free graphs and $k \geq 3$~\cite{Hol-color,L-G-color}.
+The following is an overview of the complexity of coloring problems on $H$-free graphs.
+Kami{\'n}ski and Lozin~\cite{K-L-col-g} and independently Kr\'al, Kratochv\'{\i}l, Tuza and Woeginger~\cite{K-K-T-W-col-g}, proved that, for any fixed $k \geq 3$ and $g \geq 3$, the $k$-coloring problem is NP-complete for the class of graphs containing no cycle of length less than $g$.
+In particular, for any graph $H$ containing a cycle, the $k$-coloring problem is NP-complete for $k \geq 3$ on $H$-free graphs.
+On the other hand, if $H$ is a forest with a vertex of degree at least $3$, then $k$-coloring is NP-complete for $H$-free graphs and $k \geq 3$~\cite{Hol-color,L-G-color}.
 Combining these results, the remaining cases are those in which $H$ is a union of disjoint paths.
-There is a nice recent survey by Hell and Huang on the complexity of colouring graphs without paths and cycles of certain lengths~\cite{Hell-survey-coloring}.

-The strongest known results related with our work are due to Huang~\cite{Huang-col-Pt-free} who proved that $4$-colouring is NP-complete for $P_7$-free graphs, and that $5$-colouring is NP-complete for $P_6$-free graphs.
-On the positive side, Ho{\`a}ng, Kami\'{n}ski, Lozin, Sawada, and Shu~\cite{H-K-L-S-S-col-P5} have shown that $k$-colouring can be solved in polynomial time on $P_5$-free graphs for any fixed $k$.
-These results give a complete classification of the complexity of $k$-colouring $P_t$-free graphs for any fixed $k \geq 5$, and leave only the case of $P_6$-free graphs open for $k = 4$.
-For $k=3$, it is not known whether or not there exists any $t$ such that $3$-colouring is NP-complete on $P_t$-free graphs.
-Randerath and Schiermeyer~\cite{R-S-3-col-P6} gave a polynomial time algorithm for $3$-colouring $P_6$-free graphs.
-Recently, Chudnovsky, Maceli, and Zhong~\cite{3-col-tri-P7-2,3-col-tri-P7} extended this result to $3$-colouring $P_7$-free graphs.
-They divide the algorithm into two cases: graphs containing a triangle, and triangle-free graphs.
-The triangle-free case uses a slightly different approach from the one used in this paper, and the computational complexity of their algorithm is $O(|V(G)|^{18})$.
+The strongest known hardness results on graphs with forbidden induced paths are due to Huang~\cite{Huang-col-Pt-free-jour} who proved that 4-coloring is NP-complete for $P_7$-free graphs, and that 5-coloring is NP-complete for $P_6$-free graphs.
+List 4-coloring was shown to be NP-complete for $P_6$-free graphs by Golovach, Paulusma, and Song~\cite{G-P-S-col}.
+On the positive side, Ho{\`a}ng, Kami\'{n}ski, Lozin, Sawada and Shu~\cite{H-K-L-S-S-col-P5} proved that list $k$-coloring can be solved in polynomial time on $P_5$-free graphs for any fixed $k$.
+And recently, it was shown by Chudnovsky, Spirkl and Zhong in~\cite{col-P6-free-soda} that 4-coloring is polynomial-time solvable for $P_6$-free graphs.
+These results give a complete classification of the complexity of $k$-coloring and list $k$-coloring $P_t$-free graphs for any fixed $k \geq 4$.

-We describe an algorithm, developed independently of the algorithm by Chudnovsky, Maceli, and Zhong~\cite{3-col-tri-P7}, that solves $3$-colouring for $\{P_7,$triangle$\}$-free graphs.